CSDTs/Adinkra_extrusion_converter/README.md

 ```

 # Usage Examples:
-A few examamples on how to use the code found in the repository are shown below.\
+A few examples on how to use the code found in the repository are shown below.\
 (NOTE: the use of an STL mesh viewer is recommended.)